betobeto/alzamon-site-versioned/_posts/2020-05-08-its-here-its-done.md

 ### Wrapping it up

-If you have read up to here, I want to give you my sincerest thanks for taking part with me in this design-y rant.
+<p class="closing">If you have read up to here, I want to give you my sincerest thanks for taking part with me in this design-y rant.
 So here's my new website with hopes of sticking in for the long haul - starting over time and time again is tiring and time-consuming.
-So from here on you might want to check out my [portfolio](/portfolio/) or [sketchbook](/sketchbook/), recommend this to someone else or just [say hi.](/about/) Whatever you please doing.
+So from here on you might want to check out my <a href="/portfolio/">portfolio</a>, recommend this to someone else or just <a href="/about/">say hi.</a> Whatever you please doing.</p>